AndrewH1188/war-heroes-remembered-ms2/README.md

 * [Code Institute](https://codeinstitute.net/) and the learning that I have completed so far with them.
 This has enabled me to put together and complete my project.
 * [Code Institute](https://codeinstitute.net/) I have re visited video tutorials that the Code Institute have provided regarding the different JavaScript sections.
 The main video tutorials were with Rosie’s Resume and adding the JavaScript elements with regard to the map and EmailJS to help me through the setup and getting mine fully functional.
 * [Stack Overflow](https://stackoverflow.com/) I have used Stack Overflow in order to search for answers to my questions like why I keep getting an error with the JavaScript regarding the initMap in the console.
 I have looked to see if there are any suggestions on how to resolve this and other JavaScript areas that may be experiencing errors.
+* [Ahmad Awais](https://codepen.io/ahmadawais/pen/NQdWQx?editors=1010) I used this to look and see how they managed to lay out the markers with the location names.
+I used their style for the var locations and did the same for mine.
+When the Marker is clicked the Hero location and name will show.
 * [Am I Responsive](http://ami.responsivedesign.is/) was used for the screenshot of the mock up which is at the top in my README.md file and also to show off my site my different social media platforms.
 * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test sizes, check responsiveness and view the layouts as well as debug errors and problems I encountered along the way.
 * [Prettier.io](https://prettier.io/) was used to make my CSS look neat, tidy and easier to follow / read.